The John Ringling Mansion

 .
 OTHER BUIDINGS TO LOOK UP : SARASOTA CITY HALL (1913), Orange Avenue and First Street, by John

-Nolen; the JOHN H. GILLESPIE HOUSE, 1672 Morrill Street; the JEAN
+Nolen; the JOHN H. GILLESPIE HOUSE, on Morrill Street; the JEAN

 D. HAZEN HOUSE (1909), 1646 Morrill Street; the WOMENS CLUB,